ByLaws of Carteret County Democratic Women

 Bylaws

-1. Parliamentarian will review the bylaws yearly.
+1. The Parliamentarian will review the bylaws yearly.

 2. Make necessary grammatical, spelling, and numerical alignment changes as needed.

-Such changes shall be subject to the approval of the CCDW Executive Committee and shall not require a vote from the general membership.
-Present to the committee for their consideration all proposed amendments.
+shall not require a vote from the general membership.
+Present to the committee for their